OpenVisualCloud/Media-Transport-Library/README.md

 ##### Overview

-Media treaming Library is solution based on DPDK prepared for transmitting and receiving raw video.
+Media Streaming Library is solution based on DPDK prepared for transmitting and receiving raw video.
 Raw video RTP(real time protocol) is based on the SMPTE ST 2110-21 protocol.
 This solution are able to process high quality, full HD stream, without encoding.
 Connection of "no compression" and high speed network packets processing (DPDK) gives high quality and low latency.

 ##### Use cases